Project-rePhoto/rePhoto/instance/README.txt

-Database instance will be created in this folder
+Database instance will be created in this folder.
+This is a placeholder.